106 Hulburt Road, Fairport, NY 14450

-The exterior Greek Revival features are a center entrance with original 4-panel door and sidelights.
-There are comer pilasters with a broken pediment at each end.
+The exterior Greek Revival features are a center entrance with original four-panel door and sidelights.
+There are cormer pilasters with a broken pediment at each end.
 Most of the exterior clapboards are original.

 A universal feature of Greek Revival houses is an entablature around the top: here there is a wide frieze board with small rectangular windows covered with an iron grille.
 Above, the cornice has a simple band forming the eave.

 The west front porch has original plaster walls with molded architrave around the door, which sticks out like ears at the top.
-The windows are double hung sash with 6 over 6 windows that have been stripped, restored and repainted.
+The windows are double-hung sash with six-over-six windows that have been stripped, restored and repainted.
 Most glass is original.

 The foundation is of glacial cobbles and boulders.
-It's about 4 feet thick at the base narrowing to 2 feet for the top half.
+It's about four feet thick at the base narrowing to two feet for the top half.

 Thomas Hulburt Owned an 80-Acre Farm

 Thomas Hulburt bought this house in 1858 from Richard Reed, a lawyer who built it.
 Hulburt eventually owned 80 acres, mostly a farm with orchards overlooking the canal.
 The present development, Olde Orchard to the south of the property, was named for the Hulburt Orchards, which was a popular picnic spot in the late 1800s.

 Thomas Hulburt was a village trustee when the village was incorporated in 1867.
 He laid out Hulburt Avenue to run from his driveway to Church Street.
 Prior to this the only road to the village was along the canal.
 Hulburt Avenue made travel to the village easier.
 Before he died in 1919, Hulburt sold 57 acres to the Fairport Development Corporation.
 Thirty of these acres became the Fair Acres Subdivision, which included the south end of Dewey and Miles Avenues and James Street.